moliver28/research-handbook/content/handbook/support/workflows/team/promotions.md

 ### Feedback process for promotion to Staff+ roles

 Promotion to a Staff role or higher requires completion of a Feedback process in addition to completing a promotion document.
 This requires you to nominate 2-3 people who will provide feedback to the promotion approval process in the form of Start, Stop, Continue, and a general statement about their support for your promotion.
-Familiarise yourself with this process in the [Engineering Promotion Feedback](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#engineering-promotion-feedback-pilot) section of the handbook, and keep in mind who will nominate while you are working towards your promotion.
+Familiarise yourself with this process in the [Engineering Promotion Feedback](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#engineering-promotion-feedback-pilot) section of the handbook.

 Work with your manager to determine who these people will be.
 It is likely that they will need to provide the feedback before your promotion document is complete, as both the promotion document and the feedback summary are typically due for submission at a similar time.
 The nominee input is based on what they have observed while working with you and is not dependent on your promotion document being in a final state.